 Our experts share their knowledge in a range of one-day to multi-week workshops

-Workforce Development offers workshops geared toward teaching students and educators about the use or development of science gateways.
+Workforce Development offers workshops and other programs geared toward teaching students and educators about the use or development of science gateways.
 Some workshops are hosted at national conferences such as ADMI and NOBCChE and our own Gateways conference, while others are offered during the summer.

 - A four-week program focused on gateway development for undergraduate students that will take place on the campus of Elizabeth City State University.
 The workshop will cover the core skills needed to be productive in design and maintenance of science gateways.
 The program will be presented as short tutorials alternated with practical exercises, and all instruction will be done via live coding.